vvvv/The-Gray-Book/en/introduction/vl/lo_4_lookingAtNodes.md

 Compare their look with the operation applications.
 It is just a small difference that may help you when reasoning about a patch in the future.

-All the process applications above need to internally store a state to function properly.
+All the process applications above need to store a state to function properly.
 A FlipFlop needs to store its toggle state, a S+H needs to store the last sampled value, a TogEdge needs to store the old input value to be able to detect an UpEdge or a DownEdge in the signal.

-**The outputs of a process application thus depend on the inputs AND on the internal state of that process.**
+**The outputs of a process application thus depend on the inputs AND on the state of that process.**

 more on nodes: [Nodes](nodes.md)